osequi/react-best-practices/thinking-in-react.md

 ## UI before API

-UI before API[^2] is a new approach.
+UI before API[^2] is a new approach on collaboration.
 Before React:

 1. The UI/UX design team created mockups and wireframes.
 2. The back-end team created the API.
 3. The front-end team combined them together.

 Facebook realised the drawbacks of this approach.
-The final result -- what the users see, the app -- it's not driven by but assembled at the end.
+The final result -- what the users see, the app -- gets assembled at the end.

 Instead, they said, let's reverse the process.
 Start all up-front then connect everything else to it.
 UI before API.

-Let's empower front-end because it is the front line.
-And support them with the other departments.
+This approach empowers front-end and gives other departments a supportive role.

 ## Start with a Mock